Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

 integrations won't be necessary; you'll instead need to choose S3 and your CI file will need to specify an S3 bucket.
 That S3 bucket then needs to store your project files.

+Adding our environment variables
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We now need to add our environment variables for use on our servers.

+1. Search for Systems Manager.
+Go to the Parameter Store tab.
+2. Double check that you are in the correct region.
+3. For each environment variable you need, press Create parameter.
+I **highly highly** recommend that all your parameter names have a prefix like ``PROJECT/SECRET`` where "SECRET" is the actual name you want the environment variable to be.
+This allows for easier identification of parameters between projects hosted on the same AWS account.
+   Use Standard tier and text data type and paste your environment variables.
+4. That prefix is extremely important in all your secret values.
+In `start_server`_, change that prefix value to yours.
+In my Python application, I'm using ``os.environ["DATABASE_URL"]`` but my parameter store key is called ``PREFIX/DATABASE_URL``.
+This is because I grabbed all the parameters via the path prefix (i.e. the ``PROJECT/``) and stored it as a JSON in the path ``/.env.json``.
+   For cookiecutter-django/django-environ users, I've created a class ``Env`` which takes that JSON file and inserts the key/values into ``os.environ``.

+If you'd like, in your `start_server`_ file, you can specify a region where you created your parameters by appending ``--region us-east-2``.

+Setting up Scripts to setup our Servers
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In our Launch Template step, we wanted Ubuntu servers.
+Here, we're going to install our (i.e. my) preferred Python version, installing our necessary packages, and finally running the server.

+1. Copy `appspec.yml <./appspec.yml>`_.
+There are comments inside explaining what's going on.
+In a nutshell, this is how CodeDeploy knows 1. where to store our project files on the server and 2. where and what scripts to run using specific hooks which have a unique lifecycle (e.g. ApplicationStop will trigger ApplicationStart but skips BeforeInstall).
+2. Copy the `scripts <./scripts>`_ directory.
+In `install_dependencies`_, you can see me updating and upgrading Ubuntu packages, setting up my preferred Python version, collecting staticfiles, and installing my Python packages.
+Adjust to your needs.
+   `start_server`_ is preparing the actual start command for my server (for Django, it's gunicorn).
+If you choose to delete the ``stop_server`` script, then make sure to update ``appspec.yml``.
+3. In `start_server`_, we're grabbing all our environment variables from Parameter Store and injecting it into our local environment.
+Adjust to your needs.

+You may also notice us installing NGINX in the `install_dependencies`_ script.
+NGINX is our buffering reverse proxy.
+Please read the comments in the script file.
+Note: it is only necessary if you're using a sync server (i.e. if you're using Ruby and you're not doing long polling, websockets, or comet, or if you're on Django or Flask and you're using gunicorn and not uvicorn i.e. not using ASGI or any async def/coroutine stuff).

+.. _install_dependencies: ./scripts/install_dependencies
+.. _start_server: ./scripts/start_server

+Finalizing Per-Deployment Script
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We're going to take advantage of GitHub Actions one more time.
+For many frameworks, we have a form of migrations like Django migrations, Alembic, etc. for a new database schema.
+But we don't want all our instances running it.
+In that case, Django and Flask provide a great utility for calling manage.py commands without the CLI.
+For Django, it's ``call_command`` and Flask should use Alembic itself.
+I can't disclose how I did it for my previous employer for Flask, but the solution is actually quite simple to create.

+1. In this repo, visit `my_awesome_project/users/views.py`_ and take a look at the ``migrate`` function.
+In Django and Flask terminology, this is a "view" or an endpoint.
+In this view, we check the headers for an Authorization token.
+The settings for this authorization token is not set, but, so long as you read my tutorial for the environment variable section, it shouldn't be a problem to add to Parameter Store.
+   Once authorized, we run the migrate command and send a JSON response specifying the latest migration name/revision ID on our production database.
+2. Additionally, visit `my_awesome_project/users/management/commands/deployment.py`_.
+   There, you see me running an entire deployment script.
+It migrates our database on to the CI database (this is a Django only thing).
+Then, we can grab the latest migration/revision ID.
+It loops (with 1 second delay) until we receive the right data form our endpoint that matches the migration we need.
+3. Go back to our GitHub action workflow file and adjust the last run step to your need, including what secrets value to use and the Django command to run.

+.. _my_awesome_project/users/views.py: ./my_awesome_project/users/views.py
+.. _my_awesome_project/users/management/commands/deployment.py: ./my_awesome_project/users/management/commands/deployment.py

+Let's Run It!
+^^^^^^^^^^^^^

+Congrats on getting everything prepared!
+All that's left to do is to deploy our application.

+You have two options:

+1. Go to your GitHub repository.
+Go to the Actions tab.
+Press Select Workflow.
+   Select ``CI``.
+Then, press "Run workflow" on your default branch.
+2. You can also just commit new changes to your default branch.

+Both ways work now and forever in the future!

 Credit and License
 ------------------